eisamanlab/oceananigans-salish-pinn/climaocean/submit-scripts/grace/README.md

 sbatch submit.sbatch
 ```

+## Notes
+* YCRC documentation on using [Simple Linux Utility for Resource Management (SLURM)](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/)
-Note you will need to modify some paths in this script
+* You may need to modify some of the path in the slurm script

-## Things to fix

-* Add a sponge layer at the open boundaries
-* Initialize the tracer after the spinup
-* Add simple ecosystem model, start with NPZD